 S&P Weighted Average Recovery Rate definition

-S&P Weighted Average Recovery Rate means, as of any Measurement Date, the percentage (rounded up to the first decimal place) obtained by dividing (a) the sum of the products obtained by multiplying the Outstanding Loan Balance of each Loan (excluding any Defaulted Loans) by its S&P Priority Category Recovery Rate, by (b) the Loan Pool Balance (excluding any Defaulted Loans).
+S&P Weighted Average Recovery Rate means, as of any Measurement Date, the percentage (rounded up to the first decimal place) obtained by dividing (a) the sum of the products obtained by multiplying the Outstanding Loan Balance of each Loan by its S&P Priority Category Recovery Rate, by (b) the aggregate Outstanding Loan Balance of all Loans owned by the Issuer as of such date.

 S&P Weighted Average Recovery Rate.
 With respect to the Collateral Debt Securities, as of any Measurement Date, the number obtained by summing the products obtained by multiplying the Principal Balance of each Collateral Debt Security, other than a Defaulted Security, by its S&P Recovery Rate, and dividing such sum by the Aggregate Principal Balance of all such Collateral Debt Securities and rounding up to the first decimal place.